Leaving Las Vegas Blu-ray Movie

 Leaving Las Vegas Blu-ray Movie, Overall Score and Recommendation 3.0 of 5

 Leaving Las Vegas is one of the very best films of the '90s.
-It is brilliantly directed by Mike Figgis and Nicolas Cage and Elisabeth Shue's performances are truly in a category of their own.
+It is brilliantly directed by Mike Figgis, and Nicolas Cage and Elisabeth Shue's performances are truly in a category of their own.
 It has an unforgettable soundtrack as well.
-I frequently revisit this film and I was hoping that this new release from StudioCanal will offer some substantial improvements.
+I frequently revisit this film, and I was hoping that this new release from StudioCanal would offer some substantial improvements.
 Unfortunately, it is sourced from the same master that MGM used for the U.S. release of the film a few years ago.
-I would recommend this release to fans of the film in the United Kingdom as it certainly looks a lot better than previous DVD releases, but I think that the film needs to be remastered so that it looks as good as it should in high-definition.
+I would recommend this release to fans of the film in the United Kingdom, as it certainly looks a lot better than previous DVD releases, but I think that the film needs to be remastered so that it looks as good as it should in high-definition.
 I secretly hope that in the United States Criterion will eventually find a way to do just that and produce a definitive Blu-ray release.
 RECOMMENDED.